yihui/yihui.org/content/en/2021-05-30-blogdown-knit-save.md

 I [repeat it
 everywhere](https://twitter.com/xieyihui/status/1397321215694540801) this year.
-If you still experience any major pain with **blogdown** (e.g., the Hugo version pain) but `blogdown::check_site()` does not help you fix it, I will be happy to write you a check.
+If you still experience any major pain with **blogdown** (e.g., the Hugo version pain) and `blogdown::check_site()` does not help you fix it, I will be happy to write you a check.
+Seriously.

 ## Knit on Save, and Save on Knit---What do they mean?

-When you edit an R Markdown post in a **blogdown** site project, "Knit on Save" means blogdown will automatically (re)compiles your post as soon as you save the post, and "Save on Knit" means your R Markdown post is saved (and also knitted) as soon as you click on the Knit button in RStudio.
+When you edit an R Markdown post in a **blogdown** site project, "Knit on Save" means blogdown will automatically (re)compile your post as soon as you save the post, and "Save on Knit" means your R Markdown post is saved (and also knitted) as soon as you click on the Knit button in RStudio.